Improving Sample Efficiency in Multi-Agent Reinforcement Learning for Simulated Football Games via Exploration: Experiments

 \subsection{Results}

-We first discuss the sample efficiency of the methods during training and then evaluate the gameplay generalization of the best models of each method against a scripted heuristic AI as a baseline.
+We first discuss the sample efficiency of the methods during training and then evaluate the gameplay generalization of the best models of each method against a scripted heuristic AI as a baseline (see Section~\ref{sec:training-exp-setup}).
+Furthermore, we analyze the effect of using the fixed positional encoding for player ID embedding compared to TiZero's original approach via an ablation study.

 \minisection{Training Sample Efficiency. } We train each of the methods as described in Section~\ref{sec:training-exp-setup}.
-We summarize the results with respect to sample-efficiency metrics in Table~\ref{tab:training-exp-results}, namely the number of training phases passed, the elapsed time and the number of environment steps required, on average, to pass a particular phase.
+We summarize the results with respect to sample-efficiency metrics in Table~\ref{tab:training-exp-results}, namely the number of training phases passed, the elapsed time and the number of rollouts required, on average, to pass a particular phase.
 We have derived these metrics for the curriculum, \textit{Challenge}, and \textit{Generalize} stages.
-It should be noted that progress in the training process is mainly implied by the number of training phases passed, as the goal of the agents is to reach given win-rate thresholds at each phase to proceed to the next.
+It should be noted that progress in the training process is mainly implied by the number of training phases passed, as the goal of the agents is to achieve given win-rate thresholds at each phase to proceed to the next.

-From Table~\ref{tab:training-exp-results}, we see that TiZero-RND outperforms the other two methods in training progress by passing the most number of training phases.
-For instance, it passes all $10$ scenarios in the curriculum stage while standard TiZero passes $7.6$ on average.
-Moreover, TiZero-RND exhibits smaller standard deviations in the metrics of the curriculum stage (e.g., $0$ for the passed curriculum scenarios) compared to standard TiZero.
-We can also see that TiZero-RND spends slightly more time during each curriculum scenario compared to standard TiZero; since TiZero-RND manages to pass more scenarios, this likely indicates that TiZero-RND spends slightly more time exploring the first situations, which lets it find better long-term strategies - paying off in the more difficult scenarios.

-Furthermore, we can see that TiZero-RND performs similarly to standard TiZero in \textit{Challenge} with the same average number of passed phases, albeit showing a higher number of environment steps per phase on average; however, the standard deviation of the environment steps and elapsed time here is almost half compared to standard TiZero.
-Similarly to the curriculum stage, we believe TiZero-RND explores each \textit{Challenge} phase slightly more for varied strategies, and we can see the advantage of this in the next stage, i.e., \textit{Generalize}.
-Here, TiZero-RND completes significantly more \textit{Generalize} phases compared to standard TiZero given the slightly higher number of environment steps that it spends on average per phase and the higher difficulty of \textit{Generalize} compared to both curriculum and \textit{Challenge}.
-This further evidences our belief that TiZero-RND improves policy exploration per phase, which causes better use of samples for more training progress given a fixed data budget.

-In comparison, TiZero-SSIR passes slightly more curriculum scenarios than TiZero, in much fewer environment steps (and time) compared to the other two methods.
-However, we do not interpret this as better sample efficiency since while TiZero-SSIR passes the simpler curriculum scenarios quickly, it potentially overfits to simple strategies such as going into the goal with the ball instead of passing and shooting which is more effective in later scenarios.
-Consequently, TiZero-SSIR manages to pass, at maximum, nine scenarios among all seeds, and it does not pass any \textit{Challenge} or \textit{Generalize} phase.